MaybeShewill-CV/lanenet-lane-detection/README.md

 config/tusimple_lanenet.yaml config file to choose the front-end of lanenet model.

 New lanenet model trainned based on BiseNetV2 can be found [here](https://www.dropbox.com/sh/0b6r0ljqi76kyg9/AADedYWO3bnx4PhK1BmbJkJKa?dl=0)
+[BaiduNetDisk](https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A) is available too and extract code is 86sd

 The new model can reach 78 fps in single image inference process.